 18. Why is your ghee more expensive than other ghee on the market?

 This business was started as a way to give high quality ghee to Ayurvedic patients.
 In developing our business, there was a fair amount of idealism.
-We built our brand on principles that we truly believe it: Domestic Sourcing, Artisan culturing, highest possible local grassfed status, organic and kosher designations and small-batch, flame cooking.
-We set out to make ghee as close to the vedic recommendations as possible, and never ever sacrificing taste for price.
+We built our brand on principles that we truly believe it: Impeccable Sourcing, Artisan culturing, highest possible grassfed status, organic and kosher designations and small-batch, flame cooking.
+We set out to make ghee as close to the Vedic recommendations as possible, and never ever sacrificing taste for price.
 We keep our margins as small as possible to operate, so that you get this ghee at the best possible price, while we still get to remain in business.
 Once you taste it, this may be less of a question ;-)

 19. Is your ghee made from A2 Milk?